AssetSync/asset_sync/README.md

 Synchronises Assets between Rails and S3.

-After you run assets:precompile your assets will be synchronised with your S3 bucket, deleting unused files and only uploading the files it needs to.
+Asset Sync is built to run with the new Rails Asset Pipeline feature of Rails 3.1.
+After you run __bundle exec rake assets:precompile__ your assets will be synchronised to your S3 bucket, optionally deleting unused files and only uploading the files it needs to.

+This was initially built and is intended to work on [Heroku](http://heroku.com)

-## Usage
+## Installation

 Add the gem to your Gemfile

     gem "asset_sync"

+## Configuration

 Configure __config/environments/production.rb__ to use Amazon S3 as the asset host and ensure precompiling is enabled.